NethServer/nethserver-dc/README.rst

 -------------

 The "Start DC" procedure from the "Accounts provider" page is designed for a single run.
-If it fails, reinstalling the whole server can be avoided by running the following command ::
+If it fails, re-installing the whole server can be avoided by running the following command ::

     signal-event nethserver-dc-factory-reset